Cardiovascular risk

 Low risk = Asymptomatic and < 2 risk factors*.
 There is a low risk for Cardiac issues and risks when engaging in physical exercise.
 But remember to always take any new signs and symptoms of risk factors seriously.

 High risk = Symptomatic*.
 You are not recommended to do exercise without clinical monitoring due to high risk to your health.
-During a program at Paliesius clinic we can monitor your heart activity in all exercise for maximum safety and result.
+During a program at Paliesius clinic we can monitor your heart activity during exercising for maximum safety and result.

 Risk factors and symptoms